ricardo-comar/spring-boot-etl/README.md

 ## Release Notes

-* **2019-09-06**: First version, all working just fine but without documentation :smile:
+* **2019-09-28**: First version, all working just fine, but documentation :smile:
-* **2019-09-11**: This documentatio, plus callbackRatio and processingRatio parameters and behaviours.
-* **2019-09-13**: Database persistence with transaction isolation in two steps (message receive and end processing)
+* **2019-10-01**: This documentation

 # Study Case

 ## The Scenario

-In a recent case (september/2019) I helped to analise a scenario where an application, responsible to "proccess some stuff", was configured to have instances grouped by two consumer groups, one for the producers and other for the consumers, like the diagram below.
+In a recent case (september/2019) I helped to analise a scenario where an application, responsible to "transform some data", had to be a simple but powerfull ETL (Extract, transform, load), from a message as fixed lenth fields to a metadata JSON (validated).

+To test this scenario, I "borrowed" another project I just made (https://github.com/ricardo-comar/kafka-balanced-consumers) to simplify the tests, acting as a "producer" and response time analyser.

-The producer had an endpoint REST, to receive a request, transform into a Message, send to a Inbound topic in Kafka, and keep the request alive until other message came from the Outbound topic, to reply the response.
+The producer has an endpoint REST, to receive a request, transform into a Message, send to a Inbound queue in ActiveMQ, and keep the request alive until other message came from the Kafka topic, to reply the response.

-By security reasons, every instance connected to kafka had to be on a Consumer Group.

-For a consumer vision it's the best scenario, as one message must be read by **only one consummer**.
-But, for the producer it's not a good choice, because the Outbound message can be read by the wrong Producer, as it's represented by the red arrows on the diagram below.
 ![](img/architecture.png)

-A workaround was done, by calling an "internal" callback to send the response to the correct producer, and reply the awaiting request.
+A request controll was done, by using a custom header with a UUID  identifying the request, and replyed also on a custom header inside the response, to release the REST lock and replying it.

 ## Simulating